 For each requested E-RAB configured as MN-terminated split bearer/SCG bearer, if the QoS Mapping Information IE is contained in the GTP Tunnel Endpoint IE in the SGNB MODIFICATION REQUEST ACKNOWLEDGE message, the MeNB shall, if supported, use it to set DSCP and/or flow label fields for the downlink IP packets which are transmitted from MeNB to SgNB through the GTP tunnels indicated by the GTP Tunnel Endpoint IE.

+If the CHO Information Modification Request IE is included in the SGNB MODIFICATION REQUEST, the en-gNB shall consider that the MeNB initiated SgNB Modification Preparation procedure has been triggered as part of a conditional handover.
+If the Estimated Arrival Probability IE is contained in the CHO Information Modification Request IE included in the SGNB MODIFICATION REQUEST message, then the en-gNB may use the information to allocate necessary resources for the UE.

 Interactions with the MeNB initiated SgNB Modification procedure:

 If the en-gNB provides for an E-RAB to be setup for which the PDCP entiy is allocated at the MeNB the Secondary SgNB DL GTP Tunnel Endpoint at SCG IE and the LCID IE to the MeNB in the SGNB MODIFICATION REQUEST ACKNOWLEDGE message and the MeNB has not provided the Secondary MeNB UL GTP Tunnel Endpoint at PDCP IE and the Duplication Activation IE in the SGNB MODIFICATION REQUEST message, the MeNB shall trigger the MeNB initiated SgNB Modification procedure to provide the Secondary MeNB UL GTP Tunnel Endpoint at PDCP IE and the Duplication Activation IE to the SgNB.